 Four children burnt alive as school van catches fire in Punjab; CM orders probe

+Punjab Chief Minister Amarinder Singh too ordered a magisterial probe into the incident, while ordering the state Transport Department to launch a statewide checking of the road-worthiness and fitness to all school buses for students' safety.
+He also ordered an ex-gratia payment of Rs 7.25 lakh to each of the victims' families.

 "Very sad to learn of the news from Sangrur where we lost 4 children because their school van caught fire.
 Injured have been rushed to the hospital.
-DC and SSP Sangrur are on the spot and I have ordered a magisterial inquiry.
-Guilty will be strictly punished," he tweeted The children were returning home from school when the incident occurred, they said.
+DC and SSP Sangrur are on the spot and I have ordered a magisterial enquiry.
+Guilty will be strictly punished," he tweeted While ordering state Transport Department to run a safety check of all school vehicles to avoid recurrence of such a tragedy, he also directed the District Child Protection Officers of Social Security Department to keep a strict vigil on schools vehicles violating provisions of the Motor Vehicles Act.

+He also directed the District Child Protection Officers to identify school managements using worn-out vehicles for transportation of students.
+He ordered the Transport Department to take strict action against any erring school managements, found violating the norms and guidelines prescribed under the various provisions of the Motor Vehicle Act, an official release said.

 Sangrur Deputy Commissioner Ghanshyam Thori, who visited the spot, told media that police have registered a case under Section 304 of the IPC (culpable homicide not amounting to murder) against the school principal, its management and the owner and driver of the van.
 "Preliminary inquiry indicates that the van was in condemned condition and was being run illegally as per a report of the District Transport Officer (DTO).
 If the DTO or any official of his office is found guilty he will be chargesheeted," he said.